 Perhaps the worst quote you can get is when a loan officer says something like “Our rate is 4.00% and comes with a $3,000 lender credit!”

-Sounds great but the realty is it could be the worse quote ever.
-Reason is you don’t know what the total fees are.
+The reason why this is such a bad quote is that you have no idea what the fees are because all you are focused on is the $3,000 credit your are getting.
 If the total fees are $10,000 (which easily can happen with some lenders on their mortgage loan programs) then you’re paying $7,000 in fees.
+Now that doesn’t sound so great but a borrower probably won’t realize the loan is costing that much until closing.
 Never, ever accept a quote with just a rate and credit towards fees.

 If you want to lower your fees the number one thing you can do is work with a reputable lenders.
 Reputable lenders don’t over charge; they charge a fair price for their services.
 Check the lender’s rating with the Better Business Bureau; if they have less than an A rating you might want to ask more questions about the company and the quote.